 |Directions:||Heat the olive oil over medium heat.
 Add the zucchini and sauté for about 12 minutes, until the squash is lightly colored.
 Then add the shallots and garlic and sauté for 5 more minutes.

 Add the stock to the zucchini and bring to a boil.
 Reduce the heat and simmer for 5 minutes.
 Remove the pan from the heat.

 Transfer about two-thirds of the soup to a blender or food processor and purée.
-Pour the puree back into the remaining soup in the pan and set it over low heat.
+Return it to the remaining soup in the pan and set it over low heat.
 Add the cream and reheat the soup, stirring continually to prevent the soup from burning.
-Stir in the basil, mint, and Parmesan until well combined.
+Stir in the basil, mint and Parmesan until well combined.
 Taste and season with salt and pepper if necessary.

-Pour the soup into 4 bowls and finish with a generous drizzle of extra virgin olive oil.
+Pour the soup into 4 individual bowls and finish with a generous drizzle of extra-virgin olive oil.
 Serve immediately.